jespino/django-lot/README.rst

     },
   }

-  FART_MIDDLEWARE_PARAM_NAME = 'uuid-login'
+  LOT_MIDDLEWARE_PARAM_NAME = 'uuid-login'

 Usage
 -----

-You have to create the FART instances with a user and a type (the uuid and the created date are auto-generated).
-Then you can use the fart login view, or the the fart login middleware.
-You can set the session_data attribute to add data to the user session when login with FART.
+You have to create the LOT instances with a user and a type (the uuid and the created date are auto-generated).
+Then you can use the lot login view, or the the lot login middleware.
+You can set the session_data attribute to add data to the user session when login with LOT.

-If you use the fart middleware you can login in any url that have the param defined in the :code:`FART_MIDDLEWARE_PARAM_NAME` and have a valid FART instance related to it.
+If you use the lot middleware you can login in any url that have the param defined in the :code:`LOT_MIDDLEWARE_PARAM_NAME` and have a valid LOT instance related to it.

 If you use the view you can add the next param to redirect the user to an url